BNM OPR Rate Changes: How Will It Affect You?

 Based on the example above, the 25 bps hike will result in an additional RM25,492.40 paid in interest over a 30-year loan tenure.

-Borrowers won’t be impacted severely by this immediately as can be seen in this example, it would raise their monthly repayments by about RM71.04.
+Borrowers won’t be impacted severely by this immediately as can be seen the sample above.
+It would raise their monthly repayments by about RM71.04.
 However, over the entire loan period, it comes up to a substantial amount.

 How will it affect the country?